benkeks/clave/README.md

 [![Screenshot of Clave](src/main/resources-src/meta/screenshots/lvl0.png)](https://benkeks.itch.io/clave)

+(On benkeks.itch.io/clave, you'll find the most recent tagged version.
+The current version of the `main` branch is deployed to <https://clave.keks.in/>.)

 ## The game

 Clave is a casual game about trapping monsters with boxes.
 You win a level by creating an area safe from monsters.
 The bigger the area, the more points you receive.